oomph-lib/oomph-lib/README.md

 ### How to analyse failed tests
 Following the completion of the self-tests we provide a summary of run/passed/failed tests.
 Further information can be found in the log file
 `demo_drivers/build/Testing/Temporary/LastTest.log` which provides a verbose log of all the tests built/run.
-Search for the string 'FAILED` to find the failed tests.
+Search for the string 'FAILED` within that file to find the failed tests.

 To re-run only the failed tests with verbose output use the `--rerun-failed` and `--output-on-failure` flags:
 ```bash
 cd demo_drivers/build
 ctest --rerun-failed --output-on-failure
 ```
-To investigate/debug/fix the failed test, cd into the relevant demo_driver directory and follow the instructions in the next section.
+To investigate/debug/fix the failed test, cd into the relevant demo_drivers directory and follow the instructions in the next section.

 ### Testing specific demo driver codes